Résumé

 1997-2007

-• Led the company-wide drive to establish standard, evolving content security guidelines and contract language for future-proofing digital content distribution deals, including end-to-end obligations for linear channel, VOD, and other offerings
+• Led the company-wide drive to establish standard, evolving content security guidelines and contract language to future-proof and expedite digital content distribution deals

 • Evaluated investment opportunities for Disney’s VC arm, Steamboat Ventures

-• Produced the security evaluation for Disney’s and the Industry’s first Apple video iPod deal
+• Produced the technical evaluation for Disney’s and the Industry’s first Apple video iPod deal

-• Led the creation of Disney’s digital cinema initiative (1997-2004), including chairing biweekly digital cinema meetings with Studio Ops, R&D, and Domestic and Foreign Distribution management, coordinating digital cinema rollout and feature release activities, and coordinating standards body participation
+• Led the creation of Disney’s digital cinema initiative, including chairing biweekly digital cinema meetings with Studio Ops, R&D, and Domestic and Foreign Distribution mgmt., coordinating digital cinema rollout and feature release activities, and coordinating standards body participation

 Focus Consulting